What is Dogecoin (DOGE)?

 To add familiarity to the new cryptocurrency, the creators purposely used the popular internet meme, Doge, as a mascot and the coin’s namesake.

-Check the latest rates: Click here to view the latest prices for DOGE.
+Check the latest rates: Use the crypto converter tool to check the latest rates for DOGE.

 Why is Dogecoin gaining popularity?